Oregon Tradeswomen

 Our collaborative approach to equity and inclusion relies on our strong, strategic, and authentic partnerships.

-Our staff and board commit to utilizing a racial and gender justice lens to design, implement, and evaluate our programming and policy work, as well as our internal policies and procedures.
+Our staff and board are committed to utilizing a racial and gender justice lens to design, implement, and evaluate our programming and policy work, as well as our internal policies and procedures.

-Oregon Tradeswomen has worked intentionally the last several years to increase staff and Board diversity resulting in the combined leadership team being 59% BIPOC.
+Oregon Tradeswomen has continued our work to increase staff and Board diversity, and our combined leadership team is currently 89% BIPOC.

 Incentives